kiboschool/course-web-application-development/src/lessons/more-web-frameworks/express-and-sql.md

 });
 ```

-As you can see the app is doing:
+As you can see, the app is doing:

 1. **Initialization**:
     - Necessary modules (`express`, and `sqlite3`) are imported.